placrosse/kodo/docs/source/getting_the_sourcecode.rst

 this it is also possible to download the library as either zip or tar.gz archive.
 We will describe both approaches in the following:

-Recommended: Clone the git repository
+Recommended: Clone the Git Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Create a suitable directory for the projects (optional)